 Commerce Secretary: US reaches deal with China’s ZTE

-The fine comes on top of $892 million ZTE has already paid for having sold equipment to North Korea and Iran in violation of U.S. sanctions.
+The fine announced Thursday comes on top of $892 million ZTE already has paid for breaking U.S. sanctions by selling equipment to North Korea and Iran.

-The Commerce Department said Thursday that ZTE must also put $400 million in escrow — a sum that it would forfeit if it violated Thursday’s agreement.
+The Commerce Department said ZTE must also put $400 million in escrow – a sum it would forfeit if it violated Thursday’s agreement.

+U.S. Rep. Tim Ryan of Howland, D-13th, said, “Days after President Trump took a sledgehammer to our relationships with Canada and Europe by imposing harmful tariffs – jeopardizing alliances that helped us win the Cold War – his administration has formally announced its golden parachute for Chinese telecom giant ZTE.

+“This is a company that repeatedly violated sanctions against Iran and North Korea, and with which the NSA, FBI, and CIA all have cyber security concerns.
+The Pentagon even stopped selling its phones on military bases,” Ryan said in his statement.
+“Nevertheless, they continue to get VIP treatment from President Trump and his inner circle while communities like Youngstown and Akron suffer because of the president’s own actions.”

-“ZTE is essentially on probation,” said Amanda DeBusk, chair of the international trade and government regulation practice at Dechert LLP and a former Commerce official.
-“It’s unprecedented to have U.S. agents as monitors ...
+“ZTE is essentially on probation,” said Amanda DeBusk, chairwoman of the international trade and government regulation practice at Dechert LLP and a former Commerce official.
+“It’s unprecedented to have U.S. agents as monitors. ...
 It’s certainly a good precedent for this situation.
 ZTE is a repeat offender.”

 In April, the Commerce Department barred ZTE from importing American components for seven years, having concluded that it deceived U.S. regulators after it settled charges last year of sanctions violations: Instead of disciplining all employees involved, Commerce said, ZTE had paid some of them full bonuses and then lied about it.